iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/organizers.md

 > Computer Science PhD student at the University of Maryland, College Park.
 She is working at the [Pop Lab](http://www.cbcb.umd.edu/~mpop/) at the [Center for Bioinformatics and Computational Biology](http://www.cbcb.umd.edu/).
 Her current research focus is developing algorithms for assembling and comparing large, complex single genome and metagenomic assemblies.
 She is also interested in diversity and inclusion in STEM, especially in Latin America.

 &nbsp;

 &nbsp;

 # Institutional Representative: Jonathan Goodson (UMD)

 ![Jonathan Goodson](../images/organizers/jgoodson.jpg){: .organizer-image .float-left }

-> Researcher from Cell Biology and Molecular Genetics department working His expertise include transcriptomic and genomic high throughput sequencing experiments.
-Outside of research he enjoys....
+> Researcher from Cell Biology and Molecular Genetics department.
+His expertise include transcriptomic and genomic high throughput sequencing experiments.

 &nbsp;